ejakah/Amc-individual-lab/Project/README.md

 `kubecolor get pods --namespace=ejaka`

-# WE DELETE ONE OF THE PORTS TO DETERMINE IF ANOTHER PORT WILL BE AUTOMATICALLY CREATED BASED ON AUTO HEALING
+# WE DELETE ONE OF THE PORTS TO DETERMINE IF ANOTHER PORT WILL BE AUTOMATICALLY CREATED BASED ON AUTO-HEALING
 # NOTE, EDIT THE NAME SPACE ID YOU WISH TO DELETE e.g

 * amclab-deployment-bf6f9b6fb-b8z84 *

 `kubectl delete pod amclab-deployment-bf6f9b6fb-b8z84 --namespace=ejaka`

+# DELETE ALL RUNNING PODS
+`kubectl delete pods --namespace=ejaka --all`